rysiphoto/PWA/README.md

 # **Personal Off/Online Finances**

 ### **Project Description:**
 ##### This program allows you enter in transactions while you are on and offline.
 If you are offline, it uses an indexedDb to cache the transactions until you are online.
-It then pushes the cached trasactions up to the online DB.
+It then pushes the cached transactions up to the online DB.
 ---
 ### **GitHub Address:**
 [Personal Off/Online Finances](https://github.com/rysiphoto/PWA)